coroiu/ng-conf-2023/NOTES.md

 ```

 ## Talks
 Raw notes from talks.
 Information regarding new features is condesed and summarized in the section above.
+Does not contain notes from (sponsored) libraries that we don't use.

 ### Setting up Enterprise Frontend for Success at Cisco CX and NgRx
 What was important from them to succeed?